eduvxn/eduvxn/README.md

-- 👋 Hi, there, I’m Xenia Mal
+- 👋 Hi, there, I’m Xenia M
 - 🔨 Backend developer on Python

 - 📫 How to reach me: